IntelligentMap/Cartographer/PLUGIN-GUIDE.md

 If you have a new class, put it directly in the `L` namespace (`L.MyPlugin`).<br>
 If you inherit one of the existing classes, make it a sub-property (`L.TileLayer.Banana`).<br>
 Every class should have a factory function in camelCase, e.g. (`L.tileLayer.banana`).<br>
-If you want to add new methods to existing Leaflet classes, you can do it like this: `L.Marker.include({myPlugin: …})`.
+If you want to add new methods to existing Cartographer classes, you can do it like this: `L.Marker.include({myPlugin: …})`.

 Function, method, property and factory names should be in `camelCase`.<br>
 Class names should be in `CapitalizedCamelCase`.